-We are looking for psychology graduates with previous Assistant Psychologist or relevant clinical experience who are interested in working with young people with emotional and mental health difficulties, and who can be compassionate, thoughtful, and able to apply psychological theory to their work.
+This is an innovative service offering assessment and treatment of young people between 14 and 25 with a variety of complex mental health needs.
+We are looking for psychology graduates with previous Assistant Psychologist or relevant clinical experience who are interested in working with young people with emotional and mental health difficulties, who can be compassionate, thoughtful and have the ability to apply psychological theory to their work.

 Main duties of the job